micmejia/bible-dump/NKJV/Job/Job 38.md

 It takes on form like clay _under_ a seal, And stands out like a garment.

 ###### 15
-From the wicked their light is withheld, And the [^c]upraised arm is broken.
+From the wicked their light is withheld, And the upraised arm is broken.

 ###### 16
 "Have you entered the springs of the sea?
 Or have you walked in search of the depths?

 ###### 17
-Have the gates of death been [^d]revealed to you?
+Have the gates of death been revealed to you?
 Or have you seen the doors of the shadow of death?

 ###### 18
 Have you comprehended the breadth of the earth?
 Tell _Me,_ if you know all this.